gskielian/Robox/Curriculum/Day1.md

-Day 1: Building the robot from scratch
+Day 1: Building the robot from scratch (3 hours)
 ======================================

-Students are often asked if they really built the robot, in this excercise they will do just that all the way from the box.
+Students are often asked if they really built the robot, in this excercise they will do just that all the way from the box

 ## Github